 Two lobed leaves will then grow from the middle of the sucker leaves.
 These two-lobed leaves usually resemble chicken feet, since they have three lobes.
 After the three-lobed leaves come two leaves with five lobes, and then two more with seven.
 Seven-lobed leaves are the ones everyone recognizes as the marijuana leaves.

 If you were able to keep your marijuana plants healthy throughout its entire sprouting stage, they would most likely go through a very productive vegetative stage.
 Protecting your young plants is about more than just survival: it’s about investment in your future harvest.
-Read the article How to germinate marijuana seeds for more about germinating tips.

 This article covers the various elements you will need to keep a constant eye on to ensure the well being of your seedlings.
 These elements are protection, water, nutrients, heat, and sunlight.

 You will need to protect your young plants from more than just discovery by the authorities.
 Even if you live in a location where growing marijuana is legal, you have plenty to worry about with protecting your seedlings.

 - We ship daily to all U.S. states for FREE!

 You should keep your plants in some sort of protected area, such as a rooftop, and shelter it using some sort of a transparent, plastic dome or bubble.
 These domes can keep your seedlings from being eaten by insects, rodents, or other pests, and they are easy and cheap to make yourself.

 Simply slice a clear plastic bottle in half, then recycle the top half and keep the bottom half.
 You should cut small slots around the edges of this half so that your young plant will have some airflow.
 Place the dome over your little plant, completely covering it.
 This will have the additional bonus of insulating your plant in case an unexpected frost occurs.
 In my free Grow Bible, you will find more DIY hacks for your grow.